SPDX-FileCopyrightText: 2020-present The Firebird Projects <www.firebirdsql.org>

 # Exceptions

-"""Exception that is intended to be used as a base class of all **application-related**
+"""Exception intended as a base for application-related errors.

 Important: